 Thomas J. Volgy was born in Budapest, Hungary.
 His parents escaped during the Hungarian revolution and emigrated to the United States.
 He received his BA from Oakland University, and his Master’s and Ph.D. degrees from the University of Minnesota in Political Science.
 He moved to Tucson to take a position at the University of Arizona, where he is a professor of political science, specializing in international politics, democratic processes, and domestic public policy.
 He is served for twenty years as the executive director of the International Studies Association, the largest association of its kind focusing on international politics, with a membership of over 7,000 scholars from 110 countries.
 He is also co-owner of a firm, called Magellan International, LLC., which does business both in the United States and overseas, involving business consultation, political consultation, and international trade.
 He served in public office from 1977 through 1991 as a member of the Tucson city council, and then as Mayor of Tucson.

-He has published dozens of articles in professional journals, and is the author and/or co-author of several books, including Regions, Power and Conflict: Constrained Capabilities, Hierarchy, and Rivalry (2022), Turmoil and Order in Regional International Politics (2022, forthcoming), Major Powers and the Quest for Status in International Politics (2011), Mapping the New World Order (2009), International Politics and State Strength (2003), Politics in the Trenches: Experimenting with Democracy in America (2001), and The Forgotten Americans (1992).
+He has published over sixty articles in professional journals, and is the author and/or co-author of several books, including Shocks and Political Change: A Comparative Perspective on Foreign Policy Analysis (2023), Turmoil and Order in Regional International Politics (2023), Regions, Power and Conflict: Constrained Capabilities, Hierarchy, and Rivalry (2022), Major Powers and the Quest for Status in International Politics (2011), Mapping the New World Order (2009), International Politics and State Strength (2003), Politics in the Trenches: Citizens, Politicians and the Fate of Democracy (2001), The Forgotten Americans: Working Hard and Living Poor in the Land of Opportunity (1992).

 He has also been honored by the University of Arizona with awards for teaching and distinguished public service.